eljafari/MortgageCalculator/README.md

 - **r** = Per payment schedule interest rate, calculated by dividing the annual interest rate by the number of payments per year
 - **n** = Total number of payments over the amortization period

-## Mortgage Default Insurance

-Mortgage default insurance, commonly referred to as CMHC insurance, protects the lender if the borrower defaults on the mortgage.
-It is required for all mortgages with down payments of less than 20% and is calculated as a percentage applied to the mortgage amount.